raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 ### invertible generators

-Because functions only return one value in fundamental computation models like the lambda calculus, and because functions in languages like JavaScript cannot return more than one value, an invertible function can only acept one value as an argument and only return one value.
+Because functions only return one value in fundamental computation models like the lambda calculus, and because functions in languages like JavaScript cannot return more than one value, an invertible function can only accept one value as an argument and only return one value.

 But there is a way to return multiple values from a function in JavaScript, and that way is to make the function return a [generator].
 Here're `cons` and `carcdr` implemented as simple generators: